jeremylt/LFAToolkit.jl/README.md

 ## Online Demos

-Both of the current online demos are performing smoothly.
+Both of the current online demos are not performing smoothly.

 The Binder with interactive Jupyter notebooks takes a long time to start due to the time required to install LFAToolkit.jl and the plotting utilities.